sigmaco/afx/README.md

 As aforementioned, SIGMA GL/2 works on the "bring your own driver" model.
 Seeing Vulkan, OpenGL's successor, suffer from the same problems that OpenGL suffered in the past when platform holders did not want to have such an API, SIGMA chose to replicate a model from the ancient times of hardware-accelerated computer graphics, where people looked for better driver implementations, including those based on existing common APIs or APIs specific to the installed VGA; the installable client driver (ICD) or, its more minimalist version, the mini client driver (MCD).

-SIGMA GL/2 is distributed with the "e2draw.icd" module, which is a reference model for ICD implemented on OpenGL 3.3 core and taking advantage of 4.x extensions, developed by SIGMA.
+SIGMA GL/2 is distributed with the "e2draw.icd" module, which is a reference model for ICD implemented on OpenGL 4 core and taking advantage of 4.x extensions, developed by SIGMA.

 Due to several problems in OpenGL architecture, SIGMA GL/2 on Qwadro works in differently of any other API.
 For every CPU core available in the host platform, SIGMA GL/2 will run a Drawing Processing Unit (DPU).

 DPUs are autonomous services, designed as a system on a threading unit, provided by a drawing device for process the lines of execution in Qwadro Draw I/O System.
 DPUs calls draw input services to perform transhipment of draw workload, process the drawing queues and flushes draw output services.

 In Qwadro, threads are virtualized effectively working as fibers.
-Real threads in Qwadro are abstracted as "threading units".
+Real threads in Qwadro are abstracted as "thread execution units".
 This allow us to better manage host platform resources and consistence across synchronization primitives avoiding several manual sync/lock operations.

 Unlike other low-level APIs, SIGMA G/2 follows a rapid application development (RAD) philosophy, where it delivers several utilities to speed up and automate operations, still allowing the user to do it their own way if they want.

 SIGMA GL/2 tried and will keep trying to match the OpenGL conventions or, when not existing, the Vulkan conventions.

 The default pixel format will probably be ARGB (as known in LE as, BGRA) why it is faster.
-And the image data origin will continue to be bottom-left why it makes sense going up in positive Y and right in positive X and far in positive Z.
+And the image data origin will continue to be left-bottom-near (even it being weird for work in video ops) why it makes sense going up in positive Y and right in positive X and far in positive Z, preserving consistence to the right-handed coordinate system.
 Also, in SIGMA GL/2, the triangle front facing is counter-clockwise (CCW).

 Why happened to "GL/1"?
 Flopped.
 There were several problems inherited from RenderWare way of doing drawing.